GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-JavaScript is the only language that I'm aware of that people feel they don't need to learn before they start using it.
+The best way to predict the future is to invent it.

-~ Douglas Crockford
+~ Alan Kay
 <pre>

 </pre>